CloudCIX/cloud_validator/README.md

 ## `vms`
 - `random` - True if project should contain a certain number of randomly generated VMs. (required)
 - `count` - The number of random VMs to be created. (required if random is True)
-- `vm_list` - List of predefined VMs
+- `vm_list` - List of predefined VMs. (optional)

 ### `vm_list`
 - `name` - Name of the VM. (required)
 - `dns` - The domain name servers to be used by the project. (required)
-- `gateway_subnet` - RFC 1918 address range from subnets that the Gateway for the VM will be defined on.
+- `gateway_subnet` - RFC 1918 address range from subnets that the Gateway for the VM will be defined on. (required)
 - `ip_addresses` The IP address for the VM.
 Must be within one of the defined subnets.
-Not required.
-If not included a random IP within one of the subnets will be assigned
+If not included a random IP within one of the subnets will be assigned. (optional)
-  - `address`: IP Address of VM
+  - `address`: IP Address of VM.  (required)
-  - `nat`: Boolean, only IPs from the gateway subnet can be NATed
+  - `nat`: Boolean, only IPs from the gateway subnet can be NATed (required)
 - `cpu` - Number of CPU cores to be assigned. (required)
 - `ram` - Amount of RAM in GB to be assigned. (required)
 - `image_id` - ID of the operating system to be installed. (required)